 At La Fortuna Waterfall in Costa Rica, ADIFORT has built structures to serve the waterfall’s many daily visitors.
 It has large, clean bathrooms, picnic tables, a souvenir shop and beautiful gardens with birds among the fruit trees and flowers.
 In fact, ADIFORT has created one of the most prosperous sustainable projects in Costa Rica.
 In association with the local government, this community association runs many community initiatives like building and maintaining town roads, the town bus stop, a sports and recreation center, a new main bridge to enter La Fortuna from the east, and other projects.

 Public schools in and around La Fortuna also receive benefit from ADIFORT.
 Support goes to its classrooms, education materials and scholarships for local students.
-Through the ten dollar entrance, foreigners pay at La Fortuna Waterfalls and the money spent at its inexpensive souvenir shop much goes back to the community.
+The 15 dollar entrance foreigners pay at La Fortuna Waterfalls and the money spent at its inexpensive souvenir shop, partly goes back to the community.
 The community association has been a true motor of development in rural Costa Rica, particularly in La Fortuna.
 With the help of community enterprise and sustainable ventures like ADIFORT.